Skip to main content

 Sinoatrial Node

 The sinoatrial (SA) node is a specialized group of cells located in the right atrium of the heart.
 It is known as the primary pacemaker because it generates electrical impulses that initiate the heartbeat, setting the rhythm for the entire heart.
-The SA node's activity is influenced by the autonomic nervous system, which adjusts heart rate according to the body's needs.
+The SA node's activity is influenced by the autonomic nervous system, which adjusts heart rate based on the body's needs.

 Recommended video: